grand canyon itinerary, cliff spring trail, things to do north rim grand canyon

 Note: Take precautions if deciding to head further down the South Kaibab Trail, and heed the warnings along the way.
 This trail heads all the way down to the rim and is NOT recommended to be completed as a down-and-back experience in just one day.
 (Over 250 people are rescued from the Grand Canyon each year!)

-There are plenty of great spots for photo ops and breathtaking views along the Kaibab trail that still leave enough turn back time.
+There are plenty of great spots for photo ops and views along the Kaibab trail that still leave enough turn back time.
 Cedar Ridge, the first 1.5 Mile Resthouse, is a 3-hour round trip and recommended turnaround spot for first-time canyon hikers.
 Skeleton Point is a 3-mile resthouse for a 6-mile round trip.
 (For the full experience, check out the 3-Day Grand Canyon itinerary below!)

 Midday

 After you’ve gotten in enough walking/biking, it’s time for a lunch break!
-If you’re on a budget, why not pick your favorite spot along the Rim Trail and enjoy your sandwich and chips with a breathtaking view?
+If you’re on a budget, why not pick your favorite spot along the Rim Trail and enjoy your sandwich and chips with a view?

 Or if you’re looking to grab a bite, take the shuttle west to the Grand Canyon Village Historic District, where you’ll have plenty of options to choose from.
 The historic El Tovar Hotel is a popular choice, and you can enjoy anything from pizza and burgers to steak at the other lodge restaurants.